orgua/shepherd-targets/nrf52_testable/readme.md

 # nRF52 Testable

 The app monitors shared GPIO pins and reports via uart upon detection.
-This needs a second MCU that toggles these gpio.
+This needs a second MCU that toggles these gpio (companion-firmware `/msp430_testable`).
 Alternatively this FW can change the mode to toggling-behavior.

 Other modes: